-- 1. School Building Level Committee (SBLC) will develop an educational program to meet each child's individual needs through both academic and language services. - SBLC will provide instructional programs which foster the child's success in core content subjects addressing current standards.
+- 1. School Building Level Committee (SBLC) will develop an educational program to meet each child's individual need through both academic and language services. - SBLC will provide instructional programs which foster the child's success in core content subjects addressing current standards.
 In addition to core curriculum, SBLC will place EL student in an intervention program to support academic and language progress.
-Programs may include Project Read, Read 180, System 44, Reading elective course, iReady Intervention, Imagine Learning, etc. - SBLC will provide teaching staff with appropriate curriculum guides along with supplementary materials and instructional methods designed to support ELs. - District EL Coaches will provide additional coaching supports and resources. - Students who are Opted-Out of EL services by parents must continue to be monitored.
+Programs may include Read 180, Reading elective course, iReady Intervention, Imagine Language & Literacy, etc.

+- SBLC will provide teaching staff with appropriate curriculum guides (English Learner Connectors) along with supplementary materials and instructional methods designed to support ELs. - District EL Coaches will provide additional coaching supports and resources. - Students who are Opted-Out of EL services by parents must continue to be monitored.
 Students will still receive accommodations as per the EL Accommodations Form.
-They are still required to take the ELPT.
+They are still required to take the ELPT as well as other state assessments.
 An opt-out form must be signed by the parent.
 A copy must be kept in the student's folder and a copy sent to Melanie Taylor.
-A new opt-out form must be signed on a yearly basis.

-High school instructional programs: newly arrived non-proficient English Learners will not be placed in highly language dependent courses (such as American History or advanced courses).
+A new opt-out form must be signed on a yearly basis. - High school instructional programs: newly arrived non-proficient English Learners will not be placed in highly language dependent courses (such as American History or advanced courses).
 EL students are not to be placed in any CCRC program until after 2 consecutive semesters in high school.
 The EL student must develop a degree of competency in the English language in order to succeed in advanced courses.
-Schedules must reflect the unique needs of the EL student.

-2. English Proficiency Assessment:

-- a.
-EL (SPED) students will continue to take the ELPT assessment as long as they qualify for EL services.
-Students Opted Out by parent MUST take state mandated English Language Proficiency Test/ELPT. - b.
-SBLC along with district staff will monitor ELPT assessments yearly to determine exit criteria for English proficiency. - c.
-EL students with disabilities who are unable to meet exit criteria within a four year or more period, may be removed from EL student services by the SBLC.
+Schedules must reflect the unique needs of the EL student. - 2.
+English Proficiency Assessment: - a.
+EL (SPED) students will take the ELPT Connect assessment as long as they qualify for EL services.
+Students Opted Out by parent MUST take state mandated English Language Proficiency Test/ELPT Connect. - b.
+SBLC along with district staff will monitor ELPT assessments yearly to determine exit criteria for English proficiency.